Skip to main content

 Pro Tips

-- Always verify the notary's commissioning state and ensure it aligns with the document's legal requirements, especially for real estate or international transactions.
+• Always verify the notary's commissioning state and ensure it aligns with the document's requirements or the receiving party's acceptance criteria, especially for interstate transactions.

 Quick Answers

-What is the primary difference between traditional notarization and digital notarization?
+What is the difference between eNotarization and Remote Online Notarization (RON)?

 Are you a notary?